oanasasa/snapgram/README.md

+# About the project

+Social media web app made with React, Typescript and Vite.

-# What it's used inside the project
+# What is used inside the project

 -   React JS (with TypeScript and Vite),
 -   Appwrite